 Financial services workers operate in many different industries and organisations, from local government to chemical engineering plants.

 Types of companies directly relating to the finance industry include:

 The main centres for the industry in Scotland are Glasgow, Edinburgh, Perth, Stirling, Dundee and Aberdeen.

 Glasgow and Edinburgh are our two most important financial centres.
 Edinburgh has large banking, pensions and investment management sectors.
 Glasgow has particular strengths in insurance and accountancy.

-According to analysis of graduate vacancies with the UK’s top employers, by High Fliers Research, the biggest growth in vacancies is expected in public sector organisations, accounting and professional services, and engineering and industrial companies.
+According to analysis of graduate vacancies with the UK’s top employers, by High Fliers Research, the biggest growth in vacancies in 2019 is expected in accounting and professional services.
 Investment banks are amongst those offering the most generous salaries (median of £47,000 a year).

 Depending on the area of finance you want to go into, you can find useful information on education, qualifications and careers on the following websites: ICAS; Chartered Banker; the Chartered Institute of Public Finance and Accountancy; and the Chartered Insurance Institute